soggybag/Hoppy-Bunny-SpriteKit-Swift/P11-Bonus-Stage/content.md

 If you make a nice *MSButtonNode* you should use it to enhance your own game projects.

+#Device scaling and anchoring

+If you run the game under iPhone 6/6S Plus and look closely you will see that the restart button and score counter are positioned slightly to the right, instead of dead center.

+> [challenge]
+> Why do you think this is and can you solve it?

+**Note:** Universal device support will be covered in greater detail in the Peeved Penguins tutorial.

 #Summary

 Congratulations on completing the bonus stage!